mastodon/documentation/Using-Mastodon/Apps.md

 List of apps
 ============

-Some people have started working on apps for the Mastodon API.
-Here is a list of them:
 <!---Only list apps and tools that work with every (up-to-date) instance.
 Mobile apps should provide at least an installable package.
 Please list apps with stable versions before apps with only unstable versions *(alpha/beta/experimental)* (alphabetically).
 Mobile, desktop and web clients first (for the end-users) --->

 **Table of contents**